+Recognize that you have a problem.
 Before you can take steps to overcome a dating phobia, you need to recognize the problem, and attempt to pinpoint the underlying cause.

+Rehearse a dating scenario.
 People with social phobias tend to avoid uncomfortable situations, such as dating.
 Before your scheduled date, grab a friend or relative and role play potential scenarios.
 Practice different conversation starters.

+Deal with the fear, rather than avoid the situation.
 The best way to deal with any type of phobia is to attack the problem head-on.
 Likewise, this advice applies to dating phobia.
 Take the initiative and ask someone out on a date, or accept an invitation.

+Talk with a professional therapist.
 Sometimes, overcoming a dating phobia isn't that simple.
 If the thought of dating creates panic and intense anxiety, it's time to talk with a therapist.
 They can help you deal with social fears, fear of rejection and fear of commitment.
 In this case, therapists usually recommend group sessions, which can help decrease social phobias.

+Take prescription medication to ease anxiety.
 The solution to dating phobia can be as simple as taking anti-anxiety medications or antidepressants.
 These drugs regulate and balance your mood.